Jamie Lynn Spears: Fans Send Her Love After Daughter Maddie’s ATV Accident

 Jamie Lynn Spears’ eight-year-old daughter Maddie remains in ‘extremely serious’ condition due to an ATV accident on Feb.
 5. After the disheartening news made its rounds, fans began flooding the star with love and support.
 See the sweet messages.

 Jamie Lynn Spears, 25, is sadly going through a very tough time right now.
 Her daughter Maddie Aldridge, 8, was badly injured during a freak ATV accident on Feb.
-5, and her condition is “extremely serious.”
+5, and her condition is “extremely serious,” according to TMZ.
 Fans were obviously heartbroken by the devastating news, taking to social media to send their love and support.
 One fan sweetly wrote, “Sending my prayers to @jamielynnspears right now!
 So sad to hear about your little girl’s accident, hope she recovers soon,” while another added, “Keeping Jamie Lynn Spears’ daughter in my thoughts :(.”

 Maddie was on a Polaris off-road vehicle in Kentwood, Lousiana, when it shockingly flipped over.
 After being submerged under water and falling unconscious, Jamie’s little girl had to be airlifted to a hospital.
 Jamie Lynn was reportedly not with her daughter when the freak accident happened during a hunting expedition.
 “She’s got to be losing her mind.
 Maddie grew up riding ATVs.
 Something must have gone way wrong,” a source tells Us Weekly.
 Poor thing!